Bates Style Guidelines

 Bates: the possessive is Bates’.

 Batesie: Avoid in written Bates communications, print or digital because the term does not have a consistent meaning across all Bates generations.
-Instead: Bates students, Bates alumni, Bates parents.
+Instead: Bates students, Bates alumni, or Bates parents.
 The term may be used in casual conversation and in written material when quoting an individual who uses the word.

 Bates Magazine: The contemporary name.
-Founded as The Bates Alumnus, previous iterations have included The Bates Bulletin Alumnus Issue and Bates; The Alumni Magazine.
+Founded as The Bates Alumnus, previous iterations have included The Bates Bulletin Alumnus Issue and Bates: The Alumni Magazine.